benob/gemini/README.md

 The callback is given a request which contains the url the client is requesting.
 Note that when address contains a column, ":" the code assumes that you are specifying an IPv6 address (such as :: or ::1 which correspond to 0.0.0.0 and 127.0.0.1).
+One Linux hosts, IPv4 requests are automatically mapped to IPv6 when listening to "::".
+If the request url cannot be parsed, the server replies with status 50 INTERNAL ERROR.

 Use respond() to send back a response:
 ```